New Street To Beach Cleanups – Earth Heroes Needed!

-Our goal is to get as many Earth Heroes as possible to cleanup a location of their liking and inspiring others, while staying safe and respecting County and State orders.
+Our goal was to get as many Earth Heroes as possible to cleanup a location of their liking and inspire others, while staying safe and respecting County and State orders.

-Simply put, it is a cleanup by yourself or with family and/or housemates with whom you have been sheltering in place.
-It can be around your neighborhood, at the beach, in a needy area, or anywhere actually.
+Street to Beach cleanups are cleanups you complete on your own or with family/friends.
+It can be around your neighborhood, at the beach, in a litter-heavy area, or anywhere!
 You could even “adopt” a specific location in need and care for it on a regular basis.

 Please Note: If you do a cleanup, you are doing it on your own accord and personally accepting any and all risks.

 Neighborhood and street cleanups are not fun and rewarding outdoor activities, but picking up litter from the streets keeps it from flowing into the ocean via our storm drains.
 We are now finding lots of litter, plastic bags, wrappers, disposable gloves, masks, and food containers on our beaches and throughout the neighborhoods.
 YOU can be the one to prevent this from happening.

 How can we help?

 It is very easy!
 Make sure you have all your supplies ready, and go out!
 Don’t forget to let us know how much trash you collected so that we can add it to our total.
 Remember every single piece counts!

 Yes you can!
 We put a special system in place to help students get their community hours verified after a cleanup.
 Follow these instructions, it is easy!
 Just make sure you tell us how much trash you collected.

 Follow these 4 steps to have a safe and fun cleanup: